 Leo Fender was a genius.
 Most folk would be content with changing the world with the Telecaster, the first commercially available solid body electric.
 Yet, lightning struck again in 1954 when Leo unleashed the Stratocaster, arguably the most famous electric guitar of all time.
 And the prettiest.
 The Stratocaster vs Telecaster debate has raged on ever since.

 But which guitar is the right one for you?
 Well, allow us to talk you through the differences between these iconic planks.
 If you think they sound the same, you're wrong.
 They probably feel the same to play?
 Try again.
-Let's try to settle the Strat vs Tele debate.
+Let's try to settle the Strat vs Tele debate once and for all.
 No, not which one is the best.
 Which one is best for you.

 Leo Fender and his team in Fullerton, California, began work on the guitar that would become the Telecaster back in 1949.
 By the following year, a single pickup version called the Esquire was launched.
 Soon after the two-pup Broadcaster was revealed.
 After a dispute with Gretsch, Fender rechristened its new guitar the Telecaster in 1952 and it's been in production ever since.